Antenna functionality is characterized by Frequency Range, Gain, Directionality, Angle, and Polarization.

 - Frequency Range defines the radio bands that are supported by the antenna.
 Syscor’s products operate in the 2.4 GHz Industrial, Scientific, and Medical (ISM) radio frequency band, which is a portion of the radio spectrum designated for license-free operation.

 - Gain is expressed in dBi and defines the maximum radio signal amplification that the antenna can achieve in any direction.
-High-gain antennas establish strong RF links, however, typically there are trade-offs between gain, directionality, angle and physical antenna size.
+High-gain antennas establish strong RF links.
+Typically there are trade-offs between gain, directionality, angle and physical antenna size.

 - Directionality describes the special distribution of the RF energy that radiates from the antenna.
 Directionality is visualized by plotting the maximum antenna gains in all special directions.
 An omnidirectional antenna radiates with equal strength in all directions, but since it distributes the RF energy uniformly through space, it is not able to support long range communications.
 In contrast, a highly directional antenna concentrates most of the RF energy into a tight beam that can reach much further than an omnidirectional antenna.